jotapsa/CAL_T4GA4/README.md

 ### How to compile

-Go to ./cmake-build-debug folder and run:
+Go to src folder and run:

 ```bash
 make